oneThousand1000/3DPointsMotionVisualization/Readme.md

 ## Future work

- We find that the movement of head is still not normal in some cases, especially when the model has drastic rotation, we will solve this problem later.
+We find that the movement of the head is still not normal in some cases, especially when the model has drastic rotation.
+We will solve this problem later.